The Beatles' rooftop concert

-On 30 January 1969, the Beatles performed an impromptu concert from the rooftop of their Apple Corps headquarters at 3 Savile Row, in central London's office and fashion district.
+On 30 January 1969, the Beatles performed a concert from the rooftop of their Apple Corps headquarters at 3 Savile Row, in central London's office and fashion district.
 Joined by guest keyboardist Billy Preston, the band played a 42-minute set before the Metropolitan Police arrived and ordered them to reduce the volume.
 It was the final public performance of their career.

-Although the concert had been conceived only a few days previously, the Beatles had been planning to return to live performance since they began the recording sessions for their album Let It Be (1970).
 They performed nine takes of five new songs as crowds of onlookers, many on lunch breaks, congregated in the streets and on the rooftops of nearby buildings to listen.
-The concert ended with "Get Back", with John Lennon joking, "I'd like to say thank you on behalf of the group and ourselves, and I hope we've passed the audition."
+The concert ended with "Get Back", and John Lennon joking, "I'd like to say thank you on behalf of the group and ourselves, and I hope we've passed the audition."

-The entire performance was filmed and recorded, and footage was used in the 1970 documentary film Let It Be and the 2021 documentary series The Beatles: Get Back.
-The first performance of "I've Got a Feeling" and single takes of "One After 909" and "Dig a Pony" were also featured on the accompanying album.
-On 28 January 2022, the audio of the full rooftop performance was released to streaming services under the title Get Back – The Rooftop Performance.
+The performance was filmed and recorded.
+The first performance of "I've Got a Feeling" and single takes of "One After 909" and "Dig a Pony" were included on Let It Be, the band's 12th and final studio album, while footage was used in the 1970 documentary film Let It Be.

-In February 2022, Disney released the entire concert sequence as presented in The Beatles: Get Back in IMAX as The Beatles: Get Back – The Rooftop Concert.
-It had a limited theatrical engagement to critical acclaim.
+Footage was later used in the 2021 documentary series The Beatles: Get Back.
+On 28 January 2022, the audio of the performance was released by Apple Corps, Capitol Records, and Universal Music Enterprises to streaming services under the title Get Back – The Rooftop Performance.
+In February 2022, Disney released the concert sequence from The Beatles: Get Back in IMAX as The Beatles: Get Back – The Rooftop Concert.